 - Offering the exam online.
 The University offers tools that allow instructors to lock down students’ web browsers so that they cannot leave the exam to look up information, as well as another tool that provides remote proctoring of the exam.

-If an instructor chooses to offer an exam online, students with accessibility accommodations may need extra time to complete the exam.
+When an exam is administered online, students with accessibility accommodations may need extra time to complete the exam.
 Here’s how to add extra time to quizzes and exams in Canvas.
 For other accommodations questions, contact AccessibleNU.

-A schedule of ongoing workshops and training with Teaching and Learning Technologies as well as trainings with the Searle Center for Advancing Learning and Teaching is available.
+A schedule of ongoing workshops and training with Teaching and Learning Technologies as well as trainings with the Searle Center for Advancing Learning and Teaching is available in addition to self-paced online resources.

 - Chat with Canvas Support (Instructors and Admins) - Live chat or call 833-879-0860